 There is a downside, of course.
 The great Joseph Schumpeter called innovation in a dynamic economy “creative destruction,” the destruction of old, worse ways of serving others through the creation of new and better ways.
 Whenever riders choose Uber instead of old-fashioned taxis, those choices mean smaller profits, or even losses, for the taxicab companies.
 Those losses tell the cab companies to do less of what they are doing, to contract, or to change the way they do business.

 If we had free markets for city ride services, that would be the whole story so far.
 The preferred ride services—Uber and imitators—would thrive, and older, clumsier ways of connecting riders with cars would gradually disappear.
-(The story would not end there; people are ingenious, and surely some innovation will sooner or later supplant Uber.)

 But we don’t have free markets for city ride services.
 Legislators and government bureaucrats have political authority to intervene in these markets.
 And the taxicab companies, whose profits—and even existence—are being threatened, are trying to use this authority to block or impede the creative destruction that is doing so much to improve the lives of city dwellers.

 Note this well: The government’s authority to interfere in the business of city ride services, an authority ostensibly and officially meant to protect the public from inferior ride services, is being used in practice to impede public access to superior ride services.
-It illustrates the way government intervention is generally used: to benefit some special interest group—in this case the taxicab companies —at the expense of its customers and competitors.
+It illustrates the way government intervention is generally used: to benefit some special interest group—in this case the taxicab companies—at the expense of its customers and competitors.
 Uber has threatened to leave Maryland altogether if the Maryland Public Service Commission goes through with a proposal backed by Yellow Transportation, the largest cab operator in Baltimore, to regulate it as a taxi operator.
 Virginia sent letters to Uber and Lyft, ordering each to cease and desist “until it obtains proper authority.”
 In Europe, according to The Wall Street Journal, “Thousands of European taxi drivers snarled traffic in cities across the continent, protesting car-hailing services provided by Uber Technologies and others.”
 In Chicago, according to The Washington Post, taxi companies are suing the city for compensation for the loss of what was, before Uber, their oligopoly on providing rides in Chicago.